The alpha-effect in a turbulent liquid-metal plane Couette flow: Numerical simulations

-Figure \ref{f3}a shows these predictions as fulfilled.
-They hold for $\rm Rm=0.2$ and $k_{\rm f}/k_1=5$ so that 10 cells exist in the vertical direction.
-From Eq.~(\ref{43b}) one finds ${\alpha_{yy}}/\alpha_0\simeq - 0.01$.
-Both the $\alpha$-tensor components are negative and $|\alpha_{yy}|$ dominates.
-Its amplitude is indeed 0.01.
-For $\rm Pm=1$ the $I_2$ is strongly reduced relative to $I_1$ so that the small amplitude of $\alpha_{xx}$ in Fig.~\ref{f3}a becomes understandable.
-For small magnetic Prandtl number this reduction does not exist (see Fig.~\ref{f1}).
-The simulations also confirm that the signs of the diagonal components of the $\alpha$ tensor only depend on the sign of the product $g_z S$, as formulated in the relations (\ref{35}).
+For $\rm Pm=1$, $I_2$ is strongly reduced relative to $I_1$ so that the small amplitude of $\alpha_{xx}$ in Fig.~\ref{f3a}(a) becomes understandable.
+For smaller magnetic Prandtl number, this reduction does not exist and both $\alpha$ components are of similar amplitude.
+Close to the upper endplate the intensity stratification changes its sign (due to the boundary conditions) and also a change of the sign of the $\alpha$ effect can be observed there (see Fig.~\ref{f3ab})(a).
+Without this exception the simulations also confirm that the signs only depend on the sign of the product $g_z S$, as formulated in the relations (\ref{35}).

+Moreover, again as predicted, the amplitudes of the diagonal elements of the $\alpha$ tensor increase for decreasing magnetic Prandtl number.
+In the middle of the channel, the amplitudes of the $\alpha$ components differ by a factor of 10 which exceeds the ratio 1.25 of the two $\rm Rm$ by almost an order of magnitude.

-Next, we look at the off-diagonal components of $\alpha_{ij}$; see \Fig{f3}b.
-Note that $\alpha_{yx}\approx-\alpha_{xy}$, which corresponds to a turbulent pumping velocity in the $z$ direction.
-It is negative for $k_1 z<2.5$, corresponding to downward transport, i.e., down the gradient of the turbulent intensity, as expected \cite{KR80}.
-Near the top of the domain, the gradient of the turbulent intensity is reversed and so is the sign of the pumping velocity, $\alpha_{yx}$.
+Next, the off-diagonal components of $\alpha_{ij}$ are considered; see Figs.~\ref{f3a}(b) and \ref{f3ab}(b).
+As expected, we have $\alpha_{yx}\approx-\alpha_{xy}$, which corresponds to a turbulent pumping velocity in the $z$ direction.
+This velocity is negative for $k_1 z<2.5$, corresponding to downward transport, i.e., down the gradient of the turbulent intensity, as expected \cite{KR80}.
+Near the top of the domain, the gradient of the turbulent intensity is reversed and so is the sign of the pumping velocity $\alpha_{yx}$.
+The simulations with $\rm Pm=0.1$ and $1$ lead to the result $\alpha_{yx}/\alpha_0\simeq - {\rm Rm}/10$ (Figs.~\ref{f3a}b and \ref{f3ab}b).